-The library accepts gifts of books, other materials, or money for the purchase of specific items, with the understanding that they will be added to the collection only if appropriate, needed and contribute to a balanced collection.
+- 1. The library accepts gifts of books, other materials, or money for the purchase of specific items, with the understanding that they will be added to the collection only if appropriate, needed and contribute to a balanced collection. - 2.
 For addition to the collection, gifts and donations must meet the general selection guidelines.
-Tax receipts are not issued for donations of materials.
-Materials not added to the collection are discarded or sold.
+Tax receipts are not issued for donations of materials. - 3.
+Materials that are donated or gifted are subject to the same criteria for withdrawal that are applied to purchased materials. - 4.
+Donated materials not added to the collection are discarded or sold.